407-610-2417

 Key Takeaways:

-• SEO is a long-term strategy that delivers ROI as high as 702%.
+• SEO is a long-term strategy that can deliver ROI as high as 702%

-• SEO costs depend on competition, keyword difficulty, and target audience.
+• SEO costs depend on competition, keyword difficulty, and the target audience.

 What’s the Cost of SEO Based on a Pricing Model?